What are beta-glucans?

 Therefore, when we talk about yeast and mushroom beta-glucans, we call them beta-1,3/1,6-glucans.
 The difference between the two lies in the length of the branches.
 Cereal beta-glucans have been demonstrated to have prebiotic properties owing to their ability to pass undigested through the gastro-intestinal Source: What types of beta-glucans are there, and what are their health benefits?
 (Pizarro, 2014)

-Yeast and mushroom beta-glucans to support the immune system
+Yeast and mushroom beta-glucans

 Beta-glucans with vitamin C